Here’s a faster and easier way to stay updated – Subscribe to Endeavor on Whatsapp

 Overall, this section was time – consuming and the game – changer.

 - Ideal Time: 60 minutes

-This section had tricky questions though from the same topics of Series and Analogies.
-15 questions were from series and rest from analogies.
-A prepared student can easily chalk down 18+ correct questions in 18 minutes.
+This section had easy questions from the same topics of Series and Analogies and Odd one out.
+12 questions were from series and the 8 questions were from analogies and rest 5 questions were on Odd one out type.
+A prepared student can easily get 20+ correct questions in 25 minutes.

 - Ideal Time: 20 minutes

 - Level of Difficulty: Easy